 (1) It seems like some methodological information might have gotten lost in the reorganization (or I have lost track of it anyway?).
 I don't see a discrete methods section anywhere and I can't find things like the numbers of subjects and trials, the fact that the subjects were recruited from Turk, an assertion that informed consent was obtained, and the process by which random rewards were generated.
 I think I have reviewed all that information previously and much of it also appears in the response letter, so it's not an issue for me but of course it should appear in any published version.

-We now include more a complete presentation of the methods for each experiment.
+We now include a dedicated section with a more complete presentation of the methods for each experiment.

 (1) I think it's worth briefly comparing to the results of Dezfouli & Balleine (PLoS CB 2013).
 Does the current model explain their action sequencing effect?
 I think one key difference is that they are lacking an experiment like Expt 2 here and so can't really substantiate their claim that option selection is model-based.